 - In a medium-sized bowl, add all of the fragrant oyster sauce ingredients together and mix thoroughly with a spoon.

-- In a non-stick pan or wok, add 1 tbsp of oil on medium heat.
+- In a non-stick pan or wok, add 1 tablespoon of oil on medium heat.
 Once the pan is hot enough, add shiitake mushrooms.
 Fry for about 2-3 minutes or until mushrooms lightly golden.

 - Add garlic and stir for about 2 minutes.
 The kitchen should smell really fragrant at this point.